sho-87/SharpCore/README.md

 # SharpCore

-Common helpers and extensions for C#
+Common helpers and extensions for C#.
+Intended to be used with the Windows App SDK/WinUI3